WRAAAAH/WRAAAAH/README.md

 ## Me
 I am a 4th-year technical student.
 My goal is to grow as a professional in IT.
 Maybe earn some money.
 Currently I'm expanding my knowledge in cybersecurity, cloud, network automation.
-Currently working on a learning platform as its co-founder.
+Currently working on creation of a learning platform as its co-founder.

 ## Technologies
 Some of the technologies I worked with (to the possible extent):